VolkovLabs/volkovlabs.io/blog/2022-08-01-missing-plugin/index.md

 [![ECharts](https://github.com/VolkovLabs/volkovlabs-echarts-panel/raw/main/src/img/examples.png)](https://echarts.volkovlabs.io)

-The Apache ECharts <u>visualization panel</u> is a plugin for Grafana that allows you to incorporate the Apache ECharts libraries into your Grafana dashboard.
+The Apache ECharts visualization panel is a plugin for Grafana that allows you to incorporate the Apache ECharts libraries into your Grafana dashboard.
 The original plugin was developed for Grafana 6.3/7.0 and Apache ECharts libraries 4.9.0.
 It has not been maintained since then.

 Volkov Labs adapted and updated it based on the latest Grafana 9 with Apache ECharts libraries 5.3.3, introducing new features like Monaco Code Editor and supporting SVG and Canvas renderer.